joemoose/dungeoneers.d20/docs/combat.md

 !!! note

 	If you apply a combat advantage to your damage roll, roll only your primary weapon’s damage die twice, taking the best result.
 If you have any bonus damage dice on your attack, bonus dice are not rolled twice.
 Bonus damage dice rolls are only rolled once and not modified by combat advantage.

+!!! tip

+	If you find yourself at a disadvantage in combat, your opponents will exploit their advantage to the fullest.
+Consider a withdrawal or try new tactics.

 ## Ranged Attacks

 Ranged weapons can’t be used if you’re in the same zone as your target.

+!!!
+Tip

+	Always carry a backup melee weapon in a body inventory slot.

 ### Aiming

 Taking two actions to aim allows a character to ignore the target’s armor with a ranged weapon the next round.
 If you’re attacked in the same round as aiming, your aim is disrupted—your attack in the next round does not ignore the target’s armor.

+!!!
+Tip

+	Ask an ally to defend you while you aim.

 ## Subdual